 By Rail:

 Thirunageswaram has a railway station, but only passenger trains will stop here.
-So, you can reach Kumbakonam and take a passenger train to Thirunageswaram.
+You can reach Kumbakonam by taking a passenger train to Thirunageswaram.

 By Road: